microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 This prompt will automatically set the above options for you and restart Unity (for the .NET update) ready to start building your MRTK project.

 Accepting these options is completely optional (except .NET 4), if you click **Later**, the MRTK will not ask you again and leave you to it.
-You can then chose to set these options manually later as you see fit.
+You can then choose to set these options manually later as you see fit.

 ### 3. Configure your first Mixed Reality Toolkit scene